aleshaleksey/fansys23/08-spell-list.md

 - Resistance to fear.
 - -10 to movement speed.

-**Limitation**: If a target is already "charmed", the effect does not automatically end, although the target does get a new saving throw against the effect.
+**Limitation**: If a target is already "charmed", the charm effect is suspended for the duration of the spell.

-**Upcast**: For every MP die above 1 added the spell's radius increases by 5ft (this also affects the caster).
+**Upcast**: For every MP die above 1 added, the caster can add an extra target.
 OR Increase the duration by 1 minute.

 ___
 ### Enflame